openfl/OpenFLDevelopersGuide/working-with-geometry/geometry-example-applying-a-matrix-transformation-.md

 *   dx and dy—The _x_ and _y_ translation amounts, in pixels
 *   rotation—The rotation amount, in degrees
 *   skew—The skew factor, as a percentage
-*   skewType—The direction in which the skew, either &quot;right&quot; or &quot;left&quot;
+*   skewType—The direction in which the skew, either "right" or "left"

 The return value is the resulting matrix.